-He currently holds funding through the National Institutes of Child Health and Human Development (NICHD) for psychometric instrument development (2014-2016); the National Institute on Minority Health Disparities (NIMHD) for loan repayment (2013-2015); the Department of Defense (DoD) to examine the behavioral health needs of active duty LGBT service members (2015-2017); and The Trevor Project, to explore suicidality among LGBTQ adolescents (2015-2016).
-Dr. Goldbach has been funded by the NIH Clinical and Translational Science Institute (CTSI) to pilot an intervention for Latino youth and families, and through the Zumberge Small Grant Program to explore stress and behavioral health outcomes in racially and ethnically diverse lesbian, gay and bisexual adolescents.
+He currently holds funding from the National Institutes of Child Health and Human Development (NICHD) for psychometric instrument development (2014-2016); the National Institute on Minority Health Disparities (NIMHD) for loan repayment (2013-2015); the Department of Defense (DoD) to examine the behavioral health needs of active duty LGBT service members (2015-2017); and The Trevor Project to explore pathways of suicidality among LGBTQ youth (2015-2016).
+Goldbach has been funded by the NIH Clinical and Translational Science Institute (CTSI) to pilot an intervention for Latino youth and families, and through the Zumberge Small Grant Program to explore stress and behavioral health outcomes in racially and ethnically diverse lesbian, gay and bisexual adolescents.
 Lastly, Goldbach serves as a member-at-large for the Society for Social Work Research (SSWR) and recently completed an appointment with the National Association of Social Workers (NASW) HIV/AIDS Spectrum: Mental Health Training and Education of Social Workers Project advisory committee as the program evaluator.

 His practice background includes both clinical and community organizing.
 Before returning for his doctoral education, Goldbach oversaw a large community-organizing project in Texas that funded 32 community coalitions to reduce substance use concerns through environmental, policy-based strategy.
 His teaching interests include direct social work practice, human behavior, and research with vulnerable populations.